top of page

 What Is Neck Pain?

-Neck pain refers to discomfort arising from the cervical spine and surrounding muscles, joints, and ligaments.
-Because the neck supports the weight of the head and allows a wide range of movement, it can be sensitive to strain from posture, repetitive activity, or injury.
+Neck pain refers to discomfort arising from the cervical spine and the surrounding muscles, joints, ligaments, fascia, nerves, and connective tissues.
+The neck supports the weight of the head while allowing a wide range of movement, including turning, tilting, looking up, looking down, and coordinating with the shoulders and upper back.

 • Stiffness in the neck